TTCN-3: Language organization

-The verdict is the result of a test case execution.
-It has 5 possible values: none, pass, inconc, fail, error.
+The result of a test case execution.
+It has five possible values: none, pass, inconc, fail, or error.

 Applications

-TTCN-3 has been used to define conformance test suites to SIP, WiMAX, and DSRC standard protocols.
+TTCN-3 has been used to define conformance test suites for SIP, WiMAX, and DSRC standard protocols.

-The Open Mobile Alliance adopted in 2008 a strategy of using TTCN-3 for translating some of the test cases in an enabler test specification into an executable representation.
+The Open Mobile Alliance adopted a strategy in 2008 of using TTCN-3 for translating test cases in enabler test specifications into an executable representation.

-The AUTOSAR project promoted (2008) the use of TTCN-3 within the automotive industry.
+The AUTOSAR project promoted the use of TTCN-3 within the automotive industry.

 The 3GPP project promoted the use of TTCN-3 within the mobile industry.

 Architecture

-When executing the architecture is organized as follow:
+When executing, the test system architecture is organized as follows: